Åre: Notable people

-Summer events
+Outdoor attractions

 Åre has since the 1990s become the largest mountainbike resort in Sweden.
 In 1999 it was the host for the UCI Mountain Bike & Trials World Championships and it hosted the Nordic Championships 2007.

 There are numerous graded downhill cycling trails.
 The Åre Bikepark is open from 1 May until 15 October and is the host for the Mayhem Festival.

 During summer Åre can also sport hiking, paragliding, kayaking, and a golf course about 15 minutes from the village.
 In July every year there is a multisport competition in Åre – Åre Extreme Challenge.
 It counts as the Scandinavian championship in multisport.